jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 ### History in Stores

-Sometimes you may want to keep the history of states in your store, so you can navigate back in time to build an undo-function or maybe just for debugging...
+Sometimes you may want to keep the history of states in your store to navigate back in time to build an undo-function, or maybe just for debugging...

 fritz2 offers a `history` factory to do so.